 - Removal and disposal of any equipment that’s replaced

-HSA does not require any home inspections when you enroll in your home warranty plan.
-HSA does specify that “covered items must be properly installed, properly maintained, and in good working condition at the time of application in order to qualify for coverage.”
+HSA Home Warranty does not require a home inspection when you enroll in your home warranty plan.
+However, HSA does specify that “covered items must be properly installed, properly maintained, and in good working condition at the time of application to qualify for coverage.”
 Standard HSA warranties do not cover pre-existing conditions, but the 7-Star Upgrade does extend coverage to improper installation and repair situations.

 If you have coverage as a buyer and sell your house while it’s still under warranty, you can transfer your remaining coverage to the buyer without any additional fees.
 The buyer can also decide to renew the policy at the end of its term, or you can renew early to give the buyer extra coverage.

-HSA makes filing a service request easy.
-You can call 800-367-1448 or use the online Request Service page.
-An HSA representative will contact a technician within 48 hours of receiving your request, and a technician will call you to schedule an appointment.
-You’ll then be responsible for the trade call fee for the appointment.
+HSA Home Warranty makes filing a service request easy.
+You speak to a customer service representative at 800-367-1448 or use the online Request Service page.
+An HSA representative will contact a service technician within 48 hours of receiving your request, and a technician will call you to schedule an appointment.
+You’ll then be responsible for the trade service fee for the appointment.